-2. UPPER PACKING BOX
+UPPER PACKING BOX 2.

 - a.
-Remove the bolts from the bottom of the packing box then remove the packing gland and packing spacer. - b.
-Remove the packing cups with packing ring pairs and O-rings.
+Remove the bolts from the bottom of the packing box then remove the packing gland. - Remove the packing cups with packing ring pairs b. and O-rings.
 If the packing cups are difficult to remove, place a screwdriver blade in the groove in each packing cup and tap lightly with a rubber mallet.
 Do not deform the packing cups or scratch their sealing surfaces. - c.
-Remove the packing cup gasket.
+Remove the packing cup gasket. - d.
+Clean and inspect all parts, replacing as needed. - e.

-- e.
 Refer to the appropriate drawing for the proper orientation of the packing cups and rings.
 Note: the bottom ring set differs from the upper pairs. - f.
-Install the gasket packing cups, packing ring sets and O-rings per the appropriate drawing. - g.
-Install the packing spacer and gland, then secure by tightening the bolts evenly.
+Install the gasket packing cups, packing ring sets and O-rings per the appropriate drawing. - Install the packing spacer and gland, then secure g. by tightening the bolts evenly.